Search by Keyword

 The second verse is identical to the first in most respects.
 The differences are that Ringo plays drums throughout the entire verse this time (notice his open hi-hat “swish” in the third measure) and Paul alters his bass pattern somewhat, abandoning his descending flourishes as heard in the introduction and opening measures of the first verse, now playing along with Ringo to complete the rhythm section of the song.
 The eleventh measure is dropped this time around, making this a ten-measure verse.
 Since an instrumental bridge is next heard, there is no need to invite us to “sing it again,” therefore no need for an eleventh measure.
 This facilitates the need for the background vocals to slide down the last word “know” as a transition to the bridge that follows.

 This bridge is seven measures in length, the instrumentation lessened by the dropping off of Ringo’s drums and the guitar in order to highlight Paul’s sullen piano chords along with the addition of John on organ mimicking his piano part.
 The first measure works out to be in 6/4 time while the remaining measures revert back to the usual 4/4 pattern heard throughout the verses.
-A simple tambourine appears in the second through fifth measure of this bridge, played only on the three-beat of each of these measures and then disappears for awhile.
+A simple tambourine appears in the second through fifth measure of this bridge, played only on the three-beat of each of these measures, and then disappears for a while.
 The drums and guitar reappear in the fifth measure to bring the mood back up for the remainder of the bridge and into the next verse.

 The verse that follows is fourteen measures long this time, beginning with a slight change in lyrics.
 In order to bring us out of the dirge-like bridge we just heard, Paul appropriately sings “lift up your hearts and sing me a song.”
 The instrumentation in this third verse is identical to the first two with one curious addition.
-The third and fourth measure feature some taps on Ringo’s ride cymbal.
+The third and fourth measures feature some taps on Ringo’s ride cymbal.
 Since these cymbal taps are centered in the mix like the drums were, and since we know that Ringo only has two arms and he’s using them both on the hi-hat and snare drum at this time, this was either performed as an undocumented overdub or someone went over to the drum set while Ringo was performing the rhythm track and tapped out a few beats on the cymbal.
 I suspect John doing this because it appears he sat out the rhythm track otherwise.
 And he was such a goofball anyway…it sounds like something he would do!

-This third verse is longer in measures because of a repeat of measures seven through ten, this accentuating the title of the song a couple more times.
+This third verse is longer in measures because of a repeat of measures seven through ten, accentuating the title of the song a couple more times.
 This then segues into another bridge which is identical to the first in all respects except for the final measure including Paul’s final invitation to “sing it again.”

-This fourth and final verse extends to eighteen measures in length due to them repeating measures seven through ten twice this time, hammering in the key phrase of the song six times at the end instead of the usual two times.
+The fourth and final verse extends to eighteen measures in length due to them repeating measures seven through ten twice this time, hammering in the key phrase of the song six times at the end instead of the usual two times.
 Paul alters the lyrics once again, “da-da”ing the words in the first four measures.
 John's organ continues out of the bridge this time and finishes out the song.
 The instrumentation ends on the downbeat of the eighteenth measure while the vocal harmonies add a distinctive Beatles-like “yea-ah” which becomes the finishing touch to the song.
 Also heard in the final seconds is a sound that can be interpreted as a droning tamboura, although it could just be the result of phasing as used extensively in the mono mix.

 Paul is ‘center-stage’ once again, playing proficient piano and bass as well as singing appropriate to the occasion.
 John puts in a suitable organ contribution as well as putting in a campy performance on background harmonies.
 George’s guitar (if it is him) is almost indiscernible on the track but his vocal harmonies are well done.
 Ringo’s drum work was perfunctory here, but that was all that was needed to suit the occasion.